pebblescape/pebblerunner/README.md

 	$ docker run -i pebbles/mike start

-Or run a one time command in the image:
+Or run a one time command in the image with `run`:

 	$ docker run -i -t pebbles/mike run bundle exec rails c